-A person seeking child support must file a Support Complaint with the Pennsylvania family court in order to establish a right to collect Pennsylvania child support.
+A person seeking child support in Pennsylvania must file a Support Complaint with the family court in the county where they reside in order to establish a right to collect child support payments through a court order.
 No legal obligation on the other parent exists until the complaint is filed with the family court.
-Similarly, if a reason exists to modify a child support order such as an increase or decrease in income of either parent, the parent must file a request for a hearing to determine if modification of the support order is appropriate.
+Similarly, if a reason exists to modify a child support order such as an increase or decrease in income of either parent or the child reaching age eighteen, the parent must file a request for a hearing to determine if modification of the PA support order is appropriate.
 Until a petition for modification is filed with the family court and a new court order is entered, the parent paying support is required to continue making payments as outlined in the existing support court order.

 Enforcement of Pennsylvania Child Support Orders

 If the parent who is required to pay child support has failed to comply with the order of court, the non-support case will be heard by a judge and that parent may be held in contempt.
 A parent must be found to have the present ability to pay and refused to do so prior to being found in contempt for non-payment of child support.
 After being found in contempt, there are numerous enforcement remedies available to secure payment of past due child support (also called support arrearages).
 These enforcement remedies include, among others, incarceration of the non-paying parent, suspension of driver’s licenses, revocation of any other state-issued licenses including professional licenses, liens placed against bank accounts, withholding of federal or state tax refunds and imposition of attorney fees.
 The Allegheny County Sheriff’s Department maintains a list on their website of the most serious cases of non-support and the names and photos of the Allegheny County deadbeat parents.